Digital Asset Risk & Compliance Standard

 Who It's For

-Asset managers, banks, and family offices allocating to digital assets need a standardised operational risk signal.
+Asset managers, banks, and family offices need a standardised operational risk signal.
 DARC provides the due diligence shorthand that reduces friction and accelerates capital deployment.

 DAOs, foundations, and on-chain treasuries use DARC certification as a filter when evaluating integration partners, liquidity deployments, and protocol risk.